 You pay a premium for the drug plan, which can vary based on what is covered in the plan.

-Most people are automatically enrolled in Part A and Part B if they:
+Most people are automatically enrolled in Part A and Part B. This happens if they:

 If you qualify for automatic enrollment, you will be sent your Medicare card 3 months before you turn 65 or your 25th month of disability.